originphp/website/source/docs/model/repositories.md

 ---
 # Repository

-To keep logic that has nothing to do with data persistence from bloating up your models, aka fat Models, you can use the OriginPHP Repository which is based upon the Repository Pattern.
+To keep logic that has nothing to do with data persistence from bloating up your models, aka fat Models, you can use the OriginPHP `Repository` which is based upon the [Repository Pattern](https://martinfowler.com/eaaCatalog/repository.html).

-A good candidate for this example is a User model, since this always gets really bloated.
+A good candidate for this example is a User `model`, since this always gets really bloated.

-The first thing to do is to create a Repository class using the plural name of the Model.
+The first thing to do is to create a `repository` class using the plural name of the Model.

 ```linux
 $ bin/console generate respository Users